openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

   ```
 * on ovh3:

-  * on off2 temporarily disable the syncoid service
+  * on off2 temporarily disable the syncoid service (because we already setup sync !)
     ```bash
     sudo systemctl disable syncoid
     ```